 Lifelong interests include maps, reading, writing, travel and photography.
 And for the last 25 years, genealogy.

 DJ Wiseman also edited (and contributed to) the Askance short story anthology Positional Vertigo and in 2021 edited Saltwater And Other Stories.
-His short fiction Unforgettable won the Retreat West flash fiction award and Double Aspect won The Ghost Story award in autumn 2018.
-Most recently he had stories included in Life On The Margins and Moose House Stories Vol I. Mystery Weekly and Geist Magazine featured stories in 2019 and he has been a finalist for several prizes including the Commonwealth Writers Short Story prize.
+His own short fiction (written under his proper name – David Wiseman) Unforgettable won the Retreat West flash fiction award and Double Aspect won The Ghost Story award in autumn 2018.
+He’s had stories included in Life On The Margins and Moose House Stories Vol I. Mystery Weekly and Geist Magazine have featured his writing and most recently After Dinner Conversation in the USA published the short story The Devil You Know.
+He has also been a long- or short-list finalist for several prizes including the Commonwealth Writers Short Story prize.

 Further information, including other writing and outlines of family history, may be found on the author’s own web site.